The School for Good and Evil (novel): Plot

 Both girls begin to undergo subtle but sure changes: Agatha finds her own inner beauty after consultation with the Dean of Good, fairy godmother Clarissa Dovey, while Sophie begins to suffer from dreams telling her she must kill Agatha in order to survive in her fairy tale.
 In the next major school event, Agatha arrives looking more beautiful than all the other Evers courtesy of Professor Dovey, and at the end Tedros confesses his love for Agatha and asks her to be his date for the Evers' Snow Ball, to which she accepts.
 In response, Sophie, now a full-fledged witch, proceeds to destroy both schools and attempt to eliminate Agatha in accordance with her fairy tale.

 Determined for her happy ending, Sophie finds the School Master's true identity to be Evil as the Storian is atoning for the Evil School Master's murder of the Good one, and as he tells her about his wish for his one true love, Sophie.
 She believes that she can find Happily Ever After with him instead of Tedros and that she was Evil all along, but upon kissing him, she heartrendingly remembers Nevers are incapable of love.
 As Agatha catches up with her best friend, the School Master prepares to kill her so that he can take Sophie for himself.
-Just when the Storian was about to spear Agatha's heart, Sophie did something that shocked the School Master—she stepped in front of her best friend, sacrificing her own life for her.
-The ghost of the deceased Good brother returns to save his students, and since only seers can hold dead souls, seer and history teacher, Professor August Sader sacrificed his own body to help the Good brother to destroy the Evil School Master and dies in the process.
+Just as the Storian is about to spear Agatha's heart, Sophie does something that shocks the School Master—she steps in front of her best friend, sacrificing her own life for her.
+The ghost of the deceased Good brother returns to save his students, and since only seers can hold dead souls, seer and history teacher, Professor August Sader sacrifices his own body to help the Good brother to destroy the Evil School Master and dies in the process.
 Sophie dies shortly after, losing too much blood to the cut at her heart, and Agatha, distraught, kisses her.
-Not long after this, however, Sophie revives as Agatha's kiss had proved that Evil could love, and she and Agatha are teleported back to Gavaldon, implying that they realized they don't need a prince after all.
-Tedros was left in disappointment as his one true love had disappeared from him, just before the Evers’ Snow Ball.
+Not long after this, however, Sophie revives as Agatha's kiss has proven that Evil can love and true love doesn't require a prince.
+She and Agatha are teleported back to Gavaldon, leaving Tedros in disappointment as his one true love has disappeared from him just before the Evers’ Snow Ball.
 This leaves the students of the schools in surprise as they realize the teachings about Good and Evil being incapable of friendship were not true.